Sauherad Municipality v. A Norges Kristelige Legeforening (2018)

 International law protects the right of medical staff to conscientious objection.
 Nevertheless, her superiors fired Dr. Jachimowicz because she failed to comply with an instruction that she considered to be morally wrong.
 ‘I simply wanted to be a regular family doctor.
 I found myself with a choice and couldn’t act differently,’ Jachimowicz told one news outlet.

 Although Norwegian law allows doctors to conscientiously object to abortion, the country introduced a new rule in January 2015 prohibiting doctors from refusing to provide any method of contraception.
 Doctors are therefore able to object to abortion, while being coerced to perform other procedures that can have the same result.

 A lower court found that Dr. Jachimowicz had acted within her right to practise medicine in accordance with her conscience.
 Healthcare authorities appealed the decision.
 In August 2018, the Norwegian Supreme Court heard the case.

 In October 2018, the Supreme Court of Norway ruled that Dr. Jachimowicz acted within her rights in refusing to follow through with a medical procedure to which she had a moral objection.
 The Court told health authorities to respect her right to conscientious objections.

 ‘Nobody should be forced to choose between following their conscience or pursuing their profession.
 We welcome this ruling from the Norwegian Supreme Court.
 It will set new standards for the protection of fundamental conscience rights in Norway and beyond.
-The Court’s findings recognize the fundamental right to conscientious objection for medical staff, as protected by international law,’ said Robert Clarke, Director of European Advocacy for ADF International.
+The Court’s findings recognize the fundamental right to conscientious objection for medical staff, as protected by international law,’ said Robert Clarke, Deputy Director of ADF International.